sandeep06011991/Mythril/notes.md

 1. Tasks are serailizable and can be written to disk.
 2. Tasks partitions have to be made serializable.
 2. Multi partition Tasks.

+## Order of things.

+Fix Task Queue
+Than fix compute queue
+Add profilers for memory consumption and bottlenecks measurements.